brownsys/paralegal-osdi-2025-artifact/README.md

 ```

 You need to ensure the executable can be found by our comparison benchmark
 runner.
-You may add it to your path with or provide it to the runner via the
+You may add it to your path (command below) or provide the path directly
-`--codeql-command` flag.
+to the runner via the `--codeql-command` flag.

 ```bash
 export PATH="$PATH:$(realpath codeql)"